 The double entry for members’ salaries

-Debit account 3050 - members’ salaries under LLP agreement (P&L)
+Debit account 3050 - members’ salaries under LLP agreement (income statement)

-Credit account 6121 – members’ remuneration (salaried members) (balance sheet)
+Credit account 6121 – members’ remuneration (salaried members) (statement of financial position)

 When salary is paid:

-Credit account 5240 – current account (balance sheet)
+Credit account 5240 – current account (income statement)

 Where a loss is incurred by the LLP, the loss should be allocated to ‘other reserves’ unless there is a specific agreement set out in the partnership agreement, i.e. don’t post an automatic division of profits in that year.